-The following rules for stronger passwords are currently enforced for Parnassus, Homer Admin and e-mail, but are recommended for all other systems as well.
+The following rules for stronger passwords are currently enforced for Netpass, Parnassus, and Homer Admin, but are recommended for all other systems as well.
 The password rules are as follows:

-- Must be at least 8 characters, but not more than 16 characters (16-character maximum only applies to Netpass)
+- Must be between 8 and 16 characters (16-character maximum only applies to Netpass)

 - Cannot be a password that has been used within the last 18 months

-Create Strong Passwords that are easy to remember by using the first letter of each word in a sentence.
+One technique to create strong and easy to remember passwords is to use the first letter of each word, including punctuation, in a sentence.
 Choose a sentence with some capitalized proper nouns, at least one number, and some punctuation, for example:

 Keep your passwords safe: